falcononrails/iotmonitor-ionic/README.md

 ## Usage
 After signing up and signing in, a typical scenario is as follows:
-- Create an account in [CloudMQTT](https://www.cloudmqtt.com)
+- Create an account in [CloudMQTT](https://www.cloudmqtt.com).
-- Set up an instance
+- Set up an instance.
 - Add the server, username, password and port (it should support websockets) from your Cloud MQTT instance and save.
 ![Adding a broker](./add_broker.png)
 - You can now use the CloudMQTT Websockets UI to send data & click on the graph icon to display your live data.